Who is eligible for the program?

 Travel arrangements will be made for you and paid for up front.
 If you plan to fly, please contact the STREAMS coordinator at (937) 775-1304 immediately upon acceptance.
 Arrangements can be made to transport you to Wright State University from the airport.

-If you plan to drive, mileage will be paid at the current university rate of 55.5 cents per mile.
+If you plan to drive, mileage will be paid at the current university rate of 54 cents per mile.
 However, you will not be reimbursed more than the cost of an airline ticket if you had flown.
-Directions to Wright State University and campus maps are posted on the university web site.
+Directions to Wright State University and campus maps are posted on this website.
 Parking permits for Lot FL (Forest Lane residential lot) will be available at no charge to participants.

 Wright State University offers some of the nicest student residential facilities in the Midwest.
 STREAMS participants will be housed in the recently renovated Forest Lane Apartments.
 Most of the apartment units in Forest Lane are accessible to disabled students with roll-in showers and roll-under kitchen and bathroom countertops, and beds have multiple height adjustments to assure proper bed height.
 The apartments have full kitchens, living and dining rooms and bedrooms.
 Each unit is air-conditioned and provides local phone service with voice mail.
 The complex also is equipped with coin-operated laundry facilities and a community center including a multipurpose area and a large-screen television room.
 Also, each room is equipped with an Ethernet hookup for students to connect to Wright State University's Local Access Network from their rooms.